-Will this company get much benefit from being transparent?
+Will this company get many benefits from being transparent?
 Our guess: Not likely.

 Sharing Both What You’re Doing and Why You’re Doing It

-Transparency can strengthen your relationship with customers and your market only to the extent that the information your company shares actually has value for those audiences.
+Transparency only strengthens your relationship with customers and your market to the extent that the information has value for those audiences.

-So simply broadcasting a list of things your team is working on probably won’t be the best use of transparency—because unless your customers know how those items on the list will affect them, sharing it won’t have much value for them.
+So simply broadcasting a list of things your team is working isn’t the best use of transparency.
+Unless your customers know how those items on the list will affect them, sharing it won’t have much value.

-But if you share your plans for rolling out a new feature for your product and explain why you’re confident the feature will benefit your users, then you’re using transparency effectively.
+Instead, share your plans for your product and explain why you’re confident it will benefit your users.

 Sharing Problems With Solutions

-Let’s say a user of your software product contacts your Customer Success team to let them know they’ve discovered that a certain action taken in your software causes the whole app to crash.
+Let’s say a user of your software product contacts your Customer Success team to let them know they’ve discovered an action in your software that causes the whole app to crash.